bjoyce3/singularity-container-test/README.md

 `sudo singularity run singularity_testenv.sif lolcow_latest.sif test_config.yaml`

 The config file must be a .yaml file formatted according to the documentation of Google's [container-structure-test](https://github.com/GoogleContainerTools/container-structure-test) framework.
 Note that the Singularity driver does not yet support Metadata or License tests.

+## Future Directions
+Given infinite time and money I'd do these things:
+1) make the Singularity inception problem less crazy/go away Potential problems
+   - no idea the possible implications of running containers in containers
+   - got lots of warnings that didn't end the run, but is still kinda scary Potential fixes
+   -
+   -